FREE SHIPPING on orders over $75 International: over $250

 Here we find some of the most renowned representatives of Oolong tea.
 They grow in the Northern part of Fujian province, namely, in Wuyi Mountain.

 Northern Fujian Oolongs are more oxidized and heavily roasted than Oolong teas from other regions.
 There is no wrapping during the Rolling phase, either.
 They include the Rock tea varieties (Yan Cha), like Da Hong Pao, Rou Gui, Tie Luo Han, Bai Ji Guan, and Shui Jin Gui.
 Da Hong Pao and Rou Gui are arguably the most famous.
-Growing in the famous WuYi mountain, they possess the highly sought-after "rock rhyme" or "Yan Yun".
+Growing on the famous Wuyi Mountain, they possess the highly sought-after "rock rhyme" or "Yan Yun".
 It refers to the terroir's specifics and how it impacts the tea soup taste.
-The roots of the tea bush absorb the mountainous soil's rich mineral content that emerges in the tea soup upon brewing.
+The roots of the tea bush absorb the rich mineral content of the mountain soil, which emerges in the tea soup upon brewing.
 It creates a unique flavor that turns the tea tasting of a high-quality rock tea into a feast for the senses.
-A pervasive and highly intensive aroma with notes of fruits and spices is another characteristic of Yan Cha, with Rou Gui standing out as a remarkable example.
+A pervasive, highly intense aroma with notes of fruit and spice is another characteristic of Yan Cha, with Rou Gui standing out as a remarkable example.
 So much so that it gave birth to the saying: "no tea is more fragrant than Rou Gui."

 Another Northern Fujian Oolong is the WuYi ShuiXian, called "Narcissus" or "Water Sprite".
-It has a pure and mellow taste, a slowly emerging aroma, and an intensive "rock rhyme".
+It has a pure and mellow taste, a slowly emerging aroma, and an intense "rock rhyme".

 dancong